 Cash for Clothes welcomes new volunteers to work on various aspects of this final sale.
 If you’ve always wanted to volunteer for us, now is your last chance!
 Times are available both prior to and during the Sale.
 This is a wonderful way to contribute to the community, help clients of Coastal Opportunities, and meet new people.
 Volunteers who work four or more hours qualify to attend the Cash for Clothes Pre-Sale.
 If you wish to volunteer or have questions about joining the volunteer staff, please call Nancy Wolfertz at 207-594-5429, or sign up online at https://signup.com/go/mVQTZtY.

-More details about the Cash for Clothes sale week schedule can be found at www.coastalopportunities.org/events, on the Cash for Clothes to benefit Coastal Opportunities Facebook page, and on posters on display throughout the community.
+More details about the Cash for Clothes sale week schedule can be found here, on the Coastal Opportunities Facebook page, and on posters on display throughout the community.
 For all other inquiries, contact Nancy Wolfertz at 207-594-5429, or call Coastal Opportunities at 207-236-6008.

 About Coastal Opportunities

-Coastal Opportunities, headquartered in Camden, Maine, has been assisting adults with developmental disabilities to become participating members in the social and economic community of Mid-Coast Maine for nearly fifty years, providing a high level of service to a segment of society often overlooked.
+Coastal Opportunities, headquartered in Camden, Maine, has been assisting adults with developmental disabilities to become participating members in the social and economic community of Midcoast Maine for nearly 50 years, providing a high level of service to a segment of society often overlooked.